mumbaiashutosh/Flight-Price-Prediction-K/README.md

 Describe data --> which can give statistical analysis

 EDA
 From description we can see that Date_of_Journey is a object data type, Therefore, we have to convert this datatype into timestamp so as to use this column properly for prediction
 For this we require pandas to_datetime to convert object data type to datetime dtype.
 .dt.day method will extract only day of that date .dt.month method will extract only month of that date

+This project is important fromt the standpoint that there are many values which exist as categorical variables.
+We convert them one by one
+So we get the required values in our desired types and drop those columns

+So we do this for Arrival and Departure Date and Time as well as Duration.